Legacy-free PC

 A legacy-free PC is a type of personal computer that lacks a floppy or optical disc drive, legacy ports, and an Industry Standard Architecture (ISA) bus (or sometimes, any internal expansion bus at all).
 According to Microsoft, "The basic goal for these requirements is that the operating system, devices, and end users cannot detect the presence of the following: ISA slots or devices; legacy floppy disk controller (FDC); and PS/2, serial, parallel, and game ports."
 The legacy ports are usually replaced with Universal Serial Bus (USB) ports.
 A USB adapter may be used if an older device must be connected to a PC lacking these ports.
 According to the 2001 edition of Microsoft's PC System Design Guide, a legacy-free PC must be able to boot from a USB device.

 Removing older, usually bulkier ports and devices allows a legacy-free PC to be much more compact than earlier systems and many fall into the nettop or all-in-one form factor.
 Netbooks and ultrabooks could also be considered a portable form of a legacy-free PC.
 Legacy-free PCs can be more difficult to upgrade than a traditional beige box PC, and are more typically expected to be replaced completely when they become obsolete.
 Many legacy-free PCs include modern devices that may be used to replace ones omitted, such as a memory card reader replacing the floppy drive.

 As the first decade of the 21st century progressed, the legacy-free PC went mainstream, with legacy ports removed from commonly available computer systems in all form factors.
 However, the PS/2 keyboard connector still retains some use, as it can offer some uses (e.g. implementation of n-key rollover) not offered by USB.

 With those parts becoming increasingly rare on newer computers as of the late 2010s and early 2020s, the term "legacy-free PC" itself has also become increasingly rare.

 History

 Late 1980s

-In 1987, IBM released the IBM PS/2 line with new internal architecture; the BIOS and the new PS/2 port and VGA port was introduced, but this line was heavily criticized for a relatively high-closed proprietary architecture and low compatibility with PC-cloned hardware.
+In 1987, IBM released the IBM PS/2 line with new internal architecture; the BIOS and the new PS/2 port and VGA port was introduced, but this line was heavily criticized for a relatively closed proprietary architecture and low compatibility with PC-cloned hardware.

 1990s

 In 1998, Apple's iMac G3 was introduced as the first widely known example of a legacy-free PC, and drew much criticism for its lack of legacy peripherals such as a floppy drive and Apple Desktop Bus (ADB) connector; However, its success popularized USB ports.

 Compaq released the iPaq desktop in 1999.
+In the same year, AMD introduced the Easy Now, a reference design for a PC without legacy hardware, relying on USB and CD-ROM.

 From November 1999 to July 2000, Dell's WebPC was an early less-successful Wintel legacy-free PC.